-American students studying at Concordia are eligible for financial aid (full-time: 12 credits or more or half-time: 6 credits or more) in the form of a Direct Loan from the U.S. Department of Education.
+Concordia is recognized as a Title IV eligible foreign school by the U.S. Department of Education.
+American students studying at Concordia may be eligible for Federal Student Aid (FSA) (full time: 12 credits or more or half time: 6 credits or more) in the form of a Direct Loan from the U.S. Department of Education.
+For further information on eligibility requirements and how to apply to the FSA program, consult the Financial Aid and Awards Office website.